 The Edge of Doom

-In The Edge of Doom, Samuel Colman paints the ultimate disaster: the destruction of the world.
-Lightning was particularly suited for evoking the emotions of awe and terror associated with the Sublime, a nineteenth-century concept of nature as vast and unknowable.
-Here, it strikes erratically, blasting classical buildings, carriages, paintings, and even Time (a figure with an hourglass and scythe) to create a central glowing void.
+In The Edge of Doom, Samuel Colman imagines the destruction of (Western) civilization.
+Known for spectacular, apocalyptic imagery, here Colman portrays bolts of lightning striking erratically, blasting classical and Gothic buildings, carriages, paintings, and even the figure of Time (tumbling with an hourglass and scythe) into a central glowing void.
 All that survives is the memorial sculpture of William Shakespeare, then and now on view in London’s Westminster Abbey.

 Oil on canvas